yimingwu510/TAG/README.md

-# TAG

 this project contains three modules:
 1. preprocessing
 2. topic terms identification
 3. TTP entity recognition

-all the required data are given in the data directory:
+all the required data are given in the data directory: part_of_corpus.txt seed blackwords.txt all_dict.txt stopwords.txt
-1.part_of_corpus.txt
-2.seed blackwords.txt
-3.all_dict.txt
 ...

+Requirements:
+python3
+ltp: pip install pyltp
+gensim: pip install gensim

 The usages of each module are shown as below:

 1. preprocessing

 --preprocess.py
-   this flie contains functions for read our corpus, get statistics， remove deduplications and errors the corpus file should be separated by lines, each line is in the format of: crawler_keywords||data_source||url_of_article||title_of_article||content_of_article||crawling_date e.g.,
+   this file contains functions for reading our corpus, formalizing text and getting statistics the corpus file should be separated by lines, each line is in the format of: crawler_keywords||data_source||url_of_article||title_of_article||content_of_article||crawling_date e.g.,